Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 # Introduction

 This is a DIY project to interface a popular style of CNC pendant to the PanelDue port of a Duet 3 or Duet 2 WiFi/Ethernet/Maestro.
+It allows you to jog the axes of the Duet by holding down the Enable button and turning the wheel.
+The rotary switches select which axis you jog and how much it moves for a given movement of the handwheel.

 # Parts needed